View Richard Sheets's Obituary on AthensMessenger.com and share memories

 |

-He is survived by his children, Rick (Karen) Sheets of Nelsonville, Tammy (Leon) Butler of Grove City, Rob Sheets of Millfield, and Joey (Cheri) Sheets of The Plains.
-He also had seven grandchildren, six great-grandchildren, and numerous nieces and nephews.
+He is survived by his children, Rick (Karen) Sheets of Nelsonville, Tammy (Leon) Butler of Grove City, Rob Sheets of Millfield and Joey (Cheri) Sheets of The Plains.
+He also had seven grandchildren and six great-grandchildren; a brother, Jerry (Mary) Sheets of Nelsonville; sisters, Ann Hollingshead of Mechanicsburg and Vicki (Rick) Duston of Mount Vernon; brother-in-law, Terry Strawn of Groveport; and numerous nieces and nephews.

 Besides his wife, Evelyn, and his parents, he was preceded in death by his sister, Myrna Strawn.